 When the Beatles Tried, but Failed, to ‘Get Back’ to Their Roots

-As 1969 began, the Beatles were in a free fall.
+The Beatles were in a free fall as 1969 began.
 The sessions for the White Album, which had been released six weeks earlier, were contentious, with each member exploring his own musical path and bringing in the others when necessary.
 Sensing that something needed to be done, Paul McCartney came up with a plan for their next project.

 He felt that they needed to return to their roots as a live rock 'n’ roll band.
 It would serve as a reminder of the fun they had in their younger days, before Beatlemania, the business obligations, the controversies, the drugs and everything else had taken their toll.
 It was going to be an album called, fittingly, Get Back, with none of the studio trickery that they had pioneered — not even overdubs.
 And the rehearsals were going to be filmed for a television show that included, for their first time since Aug.
 29, 1966, a live performance by the band.